mindspore-ai/docs/docs/lite/docs/source_en/tools/benchmark_tool.md

     export ASCEND_DEVICE_ID=$RANK_ID
     ```

+- If you need to configure the Ascend GE backend for benchmark testing, use the following command to switch:

+    ```bash
+    export ASCEND_BACK_POLICY="ge"
+    ```

+- If it is necessary to set the Cache through configuration items, it can be configured by the following command:

+    ```bash
+    export BENCHMARK_UPDATE_CONFIG_ENV="0"
+    ```

+- If you're running this benchmark based on GPU, use the following command to switch:

+    ```bash
+    export GPU_DEVICE_ID=$RANK_ID
+    ```

+- If you need to switch between different API versions, you can choose the optional parameter "NEW" (representing the unified C++ interface API after the integration of MindSpore and MindSpore Lite) or "C" (representing the C interface API of MindSpore Lite).
+The default value is "NEW".
+To switch, use the following command:

+    ```bash
+    export MSLITE_API_TYPE="NEW"
+    ```

 ### Parameter Description

 The command used for benchmark testing based on the compiled Benchmark tool is as follows: